 FAQ

-What is the Ostana Prize
+What's the Ostana Prize

 The “Ostana Prize: Writings in Mother Tongue” is a celebration of the cultural biodiversity of humanity.
 It is a festival organised by the Occitan community of the mountain valleys (Valadas) of Piedmont, Italy, and it was born to defend and promote linguistic and cultural diversity throughout the world.